alm7airbi/ACAntiCheat/README.md

 - `persistence.log-*`: simple on-disk log rotation caps size and number of rotated files.
 - `integrations.mode`: choose `stub` for offline builds (default here) or switch to `paper`/`auto` to bind real Paper/ProtocolLib bridges.
 Real mode activates the ProtocolLib packet listener (movement/teleport) and Paper mitigation hooks (cancel/rubber-band/kick).
 - `persistence.*`: configure history retention and whether to flush snapshots on every flag.
 - `storage.use-database` and Mongo settings: when true, UAC attempts to open the configured URI; failures are logged and flat-file storage is used instead so the plugin remains online.
+History pruning applies in both backends.

 PacketEvents is explicitly unsupported today; keep `ProtocolLib` installed for packet interception.